rahulgopinath/rahulgopinath.github.io/_posts/2010-11-29-distributed-http-caching-mechanisms.markdown

 ### Internet Content Adaptation Protocol

 ICAP[8] is a lightweight protocol for HTTP based RPC call.
-This can be used to offload cache fetching to separate deidcated ICAP servers.
+This can be used to offload cache fetching to separate dedicated ICAP servers.
 When a query comes in, the an ICAP request is made to one of the ICAP servers to find if they have a copy of the requested object.
 If it has, that copy is retrieved and used instead of using the local cache.